Cosmological Perturbation Theory in Metric-Affine Gravity: Conclusions

 In this work, we laid the foundations to obtain and analyse the cosmological perturbations in the framework of MAG, which includes torsion and nonmetricity on top of the curvature tensor.
 Indeed, cosmological perturbation theory in Riemannian geometry plays a fundamental role in the description of the inhomogeneities and anisotropies of the universe, such as the structure formation at large scales, the primordial fluctuations in the CMB and the propagation of gravitational waves at cosmological distances, but its formulation in MAG has remained largely unaddressed in the literature.

 Specifically, the geometrical perturbations in MAG are associated with the metric, torsion and nonmetricity tensors, whereas the matter perturbations are encoded in the energy-momentum and hypermomentum tensors.
 Thus, we performed $3+1$ and SVT decompositions of these tensors around spatially curved FLRW background and presented all the possible spatial perturbations arising in MAG.
-As shown in Tables~\ref{Table:Torsion} and~\ref{Table:Q}, the theory displays a rich perturbation spectrum for the torsion and nonmetricity tensors, which includes a large number of dof with helicity states $0$, $1$, $2$, and $3$, on top of the well-known metric perturbations of Riemannan geometry.
+As shown in Tables~\ref{Table:Torsion} and~\ref{Table:Q}, the theory displays a rich perturbation spectrum for the torsion and nonmetricity tensors, which includes a large number of d.o.f. with helicity states $0$, $1$, $2$, and $3$, on top of the well-known metric perturbations of Riemannian geometry.
 Therefore, MAG provides a diverse phenomenology at cosmological scales.
 For instance, the additional helicity-$2$ modes can source the helicity-2 modes of metric perturbations at the linear level of perturbations and lead to a significant production of gravitational waves \cite{Gorji:2023ziy,Gorji:2023sil}.
-Moreover, the extra dof with different helicities may provide a geometrical source for dark matter.
-In particular, recently, a lot of attention has been paid to higher spin dark matter models \cite{Alexander:2020gmv,Falkowski:2020fsu,Kolb:2023dzp,Maeda:2013bha,Aoki:2014cla,Aoki:2016zgp,Babichev:2016bxi,Aoki:2017cnz,Aoki:2017ffl,Marzola:2017lbt,Chu:2017msm,GonzalezAlbornoz:2017gbh,Criado:2020jkp,Falkowski:2020fsu,Jain:2021pnk,Manita:2022tkl,Wu:2023dnp,Gorji:2023cmz,Manita:2023mnc}.
+Moreover, the extra d.o.f. with different helicities may provide a geometrical source for dark matter.
+In particular, recently, a lot of attention has been paid to higher spin dark matter models \cite{Alexander:2020gmv,Falkowski:2020fsu,Kolb:2023dzp,Maeda:2013bha,Aoki:2014cla,Aoki:2016zgp,Babichev:2016bxi,Aoki:2017cnz,Aoki:2017ffl,Marzola:2017lbt,Chu:2017msm,GonzalezAlbornoz:2017gbh,Criado:2020jkp,Jain:2021pnk,Manita:2022tkl,Wu:2023dnp,Gorji:2023cmz,Manita:2023mnc}.

+It is worth mentioning that in order to fully determine the number of physical d.o.f. in MAG, one would need to apply Hamiltonian analysis since perturbations around FLRW backgrounds might not exhibit all the possible d.o.f. appearing in a particular theory.
+Several studies regarding the Hamiltonian analysis of theories with torsion and nonmetricity have already been considered in the literature \cite{Yo:1999ex, Yo:2001sy, Blagojevic:2018dpz, Lin:2018awc, Glavan:2023cuy}.